BardicDefense/purple-hack/README.md

 **Oil**: Fuels lantern 4 hours.
 Poured on ground and lit burns for 1 turn.
 Thrown on monster (roll to hit) & set on fire does 1d6 damage each round for two rounds.

 **Torches**: Burn for 1 hour, 30' radius.

+**Wagon**: A four-wheeled, open vehicle for transporting heavy loads.
+Generally, two or four draft horses draw a wagon.
+Two mules or riding horses can be substituted for one draft horse.
+If the wagon is pulled by two draft horses, it can transport up to 160 stone at 60' per turn, or 320 stone at 30' per turn.
+If the wagon is pulled by four draft horses, it can transport up to 320 stone at 60' per turn, or up to 640 stone at 30' per turn.
+A wagon can move at a similar speed and conditions as a cart.

 ---